denishen0000/Minesweeper/README.md

 ## Acknowledgements

 - `Vis.java` was adapted from an external source.
+Original Creator contact: jmb15@williams.edu
 - Inspired by classic Minesweeper implementations.
-- Thanks to contributors of original Minesweeper tutorials and projects.
+- Thanks to contributors of original Minesweeper game.
 ---

 ## License